quantummaid/quantummaid-opensource-parent/README.md

 	...
 </settings>
 ```
-* ensure the project version has been set to the appropriate value
+* Ensure the project version has been set to the appropriate value
-* run the following command to test the project:
+* Run the following command to test the project:
 ```bash
 mvn clean verify
 ```